 BRIANNA DORAN, EXECUTIVE ASSISTANT

 As a recent South Dakota State University graduate, Brianna comes to the workforce with a fresh perspective.
-With a Bachelor's of Science in Apparel Merchandising with minors in Event and Facilities Administration, Marketing, Leadership, and Leadership and Management of Nonprofit Resources, Brianna learned to pull skills and ideas from all around her to transfer to any situation.
+With a Bachelor's of Science in Apparel Merchandising with minors in Event and Facilities Administration, Marketing, Leadership, and Leadership and Management of Nonprofit Organizations, Brianna learned to pull skills and ideas from all around her to transfer to any situation.
 Born and raised in Rapid City, South Dakota, Brianna developed a strong desire to constantly explore-- starting with the Black Hills and leading her to the nonprofit sector.
 Throughout her years at college, she realized how amazing a community Brookings was, and wanted to do more to ensure that future generations could experience the area just as safe and engaging as she had.
 Taking her strong background in event planning and marketing, Brianna jumped right into her position as Executive Assistant by compiling research from partner agencies for Brookings Area United Way to be the first South Dakota United Way to submit the first Global Resource Framework Report with United Way Worldwide.
-Working closely with an incredible committee and under the supervision of Heidi, Brianna headed the implementation of the first-ever Week of Impact-- kicking off the 2018-19 campaign and involving over 180 volunteers throughout 7 days to directly impact almost 2, 500 individuals in our county.
+Working closely with an incredible committee and under the supervision of Heidi, Brianna headed the implementation of the first-ever Week of Impact-- kicking off the 2018-19 campaign and involving over 180 volunteers throughout 7 days to directly impact almost 2, 500 individuals in Brookings county.

 Brianna is proud to be a (now-permanent!) resident of Brookings where she cares for her special needs (and ever-clingy) cat, Mia.
 Promoting causes and starting conversations has enhanced Brianna's desire to work in the nonprofit sector and lend a helping hand to whomever reaches out.